- Should I take a multi-vitamin?

 A registered dietitian (RD) can help you evaluate your eating pattern and determine whether a vitamin/mineral supplement is right for you.

 We offer this service to our students by nutritionist, Karin Palmer, RD, LD, CDE, who is a licensed and registered dietitian.
-You can make an appointment with her by contacting the student health center at 216-397-4349, or e-mail her at firstname.lastname@example.org.
+You can make an appointment with her by contacting the Student Health and Wellness center at 216-397-4349, or e-mail her at firstname.lastname@example.org.

 A: You probably have heard over and over that breakfast is the most important meal of the day.
 As the name implies it “breaks the fast”, the time you spent without food or fluid.
 This meal is essential to refuel and rehydrate.
 Numerous research studies support that is more than “breaking the fast”.
 There is evidence that associates those who eat breakfast on a regular basis are more likely: